audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     than the indicated time.

- * Pressing Play (but not Space) in a second project when another is already playing stops playback of the first project
+ * Pressing Play (but not Space) in a second project when another is already playing stops playback of the first project.

+ * Automatic Crash Recovery disregards track zoom level and position.

  * Projects created by Audacity 1.1.x or earlier are no longer supported.
-Export each project track as WAV using the appropriate legacy version of Audacity, then import the WAV files into current Audacity
+Export each project track as WAV using the appropriate legacy version of Audacity, then import the WAV files into current Audacity.

- * Audacity can import, display and cut/copy/paste MIDI files, then export them, but they cannot be played; undoing an edit with a MIDI track open causes the MIDI data to be lost in Windows builds
+ * Audacity can import, display and cut/copy/paste MIDI files, then export them, but they cannot be played; undoing an edit with a MIDI track open causes the MIDI data to be lost in Windows builds.

  * Audacity requires restart to detect audio devices plugged in while it is running.